SAP-samples/service-ticket-intelligence-jupyter-notebook/README.md

 This repository contains Jupyter Notebooks files and also a CSV dataset example sample file used in the tutorial mission [Use Machine Learning to Process Service Requests](https://developers.sap.com/mission.cp-aibus-sti-service-requests.html#pathItem_1).

-This sample uses one of the services of the commercial SAP product line SAP AI Business Services: Service Ticket Intelligence.
+This sample uses one of the services of the commercial SAP product line SAP AI Services: Service Ticket Intelligence.
 For details on how to use these sample files, see the tutorial mission [Use Machine Learning to Process Service Requests](https://developers.sap.com/mission.cp-aibus-sti-service-requests.html#pathItem_1).

 ## Requirements

-- [Service Ticket Intelligence](https://help.sap.com/stint) ([SAP AI Business Services](https://help.sap.com/aibus) and [SAP Business Technology Platform (SAP BTP)](https://help.sap.com/viewer/product/CP/Cloud/en-US) commercial service) or a [Free Trial Account on SAP BTP](https://developers.sap.com/tutorials/hcp-create-trial-account.html)
+- [Service Ticket Intelligence](https://help.sap.com/stint) ([SAP AI Services](https://help.sap.com/ais) and [SAP Business Technology Platform (SAP BTP)](https://help.sap.com/docs/btp) commercial service) or a [Get a Free Account on SAP BTP Trial](https://developers.sap.com/tutorials/hcp-create-trial-account.html)
 - [Jupyter Notebook](https://www.dataquest.io/blog/jupyter-notebook-tutorial/)
 - [Ananconda Python (version 3.7)](https://www.anaconda.com/products/individual)